tenaciousRas/ledwax-photon/README.md

 2) 1)  A REST API (backend).
 2) 2) An AngularJS Web UI (frontend) that provides a user-friendly way to control LEDWax hardware.
 3)  LEDWax-photon emulator.
 An emulator for testing the REST API and Web UI.
-4)  Vagrant development environment for firmware and web UI development.
+4)  Vagrant Virtual Machine (VM) for firmware and web UI development.

-The Vagrant box comes with a GUI-version of Linux Mint 17.3 and provisions particle-cli, dfu-util, gcc-arm-embedded, nodeJS, npm, and Ruby, amongst other packages.
+The Vagrant VM comes with a GUI-version of Linux Mint 17.3 and provisions particle-cli, dfu-util, gcc-arm-embedded, nodeJS, npm, and Ruby, posgresql-9.4, vim, and other packages.

-You can do practically everything needed for LEDWax and Particle IoT development with this Vagrant VM.
+Practically everything needed for LEDWax and Particle IoT development is supported with this Vagrant VM.
 1)  Build LEDWax Photon firmware.
 Build any Particle-photon firmware.
 2)  Push LEDWax Photon firmware to a Particle Cloud Server.
 3)  Build/debug/maintain the LEDWax REST API.